Health and safety for employers

 Read more about the basics of occupational health and ensuring the safety of employees when using equipment.

-Healthy Working Lives provides more support and workplace guidance for employers in Scotland.
+Healthy Working Lives provides more support and workplace guidance for employers in Scotland, and they've established a National Learning Network to help employers promote and support mentally healthy workplaces.

 Get the support you need right now